What to Expect at Your College Orientation

 Learn Your Way Around

 If you have your class schedule, find out where your classes are and how long it will take to walk from class to class.
 This can make your first day less stressful as you will know your way around already.
-If your orientation is online, make sure you attend a virtual tour of the campus.
+If your activities are online, make sure you attend a virtual tour of the campus.

 Be Friendly and Flexible